Food poisoning is a very common illness. For most people it is usually mild, but food poisoning can be severe and even deadly for some individuals.

-For food poisoning caused by bacteria, viruses, and parasites, a diagnosis can usually be made based on symptoms and a physical examination.
+For food poisoning caused by bacteria, viruses, and parasites, a diagnosis can usually be made based on symptoms, history of exposure, and a physical examination.
 Your doctor may order blood tests to check for dehydration or ask for a stool sample to check for bacteria or parasites.

 For other types of food poisoning, getting the right diagnosis early can be vital.
 Some poisons have specific antitoxins that will cure the poisoning completely.

 When people are poisoned in groups, it is usually easier to pinpoint the cause.
 Often, there's only one food that all the sick people ate, and this can be studied to determine the culprit.